barns101/barns101/README.md

 ## Barnaby Knowles

-Senior Engineering Manager with 20+ years of experience leading software and data teams in high-volume, regulated environments.
+Senior Engineering Manager with nearly 20 years of experience.
+Currently leading software and data teams in petabyte-volume, highly-regulated environments.
 Proven in executing large-scale business transformation, including migrating 9.8 million customers and a £1 billion revenue stream to cloud-native data platforms (GCP/AWS).
 Expert in building high-performance, product-led teams, increasing team engagement by 15% and accelerating recruitment by 10% through improved processes.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/barnabyknowles/).